Historic Niwot Caboose

 What happens to our roads?

-Bottom line: incorporation gives Niwot the authority and funding tools to fix our roads properly — and keep them that way.
+Bottom line: incorporation gives Niwot the authority and financial tools to fix our roads properly — and keep them that way.

 Will our town be safer?

-Yes.
-Incorporation gives Niwot direct control over law-enforcement priorities for the first time.
-Today, Niwot is simply one small part of the county's jurisdiction, and we have no say in staffing levels, patrol patterns, or response expectations.
+Incorporation would give Niwot direct control over law-enforcement priorities.
+Today, Niwot is simply one small part of the county's jurisdiction, with limited say in staffing levels, patrol patterns, or response expectations.

 As a town, we will contract directly with the Boulder County Sheriff through a service-level agreement — just like other municipalities do.
 This allows Niwot to: